distribution/distribution/docs/configuration.md

 page_title: Configure a Registry
-page_description: Explains how to deploy a registry service
+page_description: Explains how to deploy a registry
 page_keywords: registry, service, images, repository